 You may also want to be cautious when consuming caffeine under certain medications.
 Different medications can be negatively affected by caffeine.
 Caffeine can make your body break down medication too fast, causing it to lose its effectiveness.

-And if taken in combination with stimulant medication, it can lead to a rapid heartbeat, palpitations, and high blood pressure.
+If taken in combination with stimulant medication, it can lead to a rapid heartbeat, palpitations, and high blood pressure.
 Some medications are also known to slow down the metabolism of caffeine, which can increase the likelihood of feeling irritable and jittery, particularly if you drink a lot of caffeinated beverages throughout the day.

 Wrapping Things Up